-After the analysis was initiated the following two operating procedures were eliminated:
+After the analysis was initiated the following two operating procedures were eliminated from further consideration in the study:

 - Open Weatherspoon-LOF 115 kV line between Pembroke and Maxton - recent revisions to area load forecasting have delayed the need for this operating procedure to be implemented until 2022.
 DEP has recently added a project to reconductor the LOF-Maxton segment of this line in 2022.
 The project is not listed in Appendix B because it has been estimated at below \$10M. - Open Goldsboro terminal of Goldsboro-E13 Arba 115 kV line the loading issue associated with this operating procedure was not observed during analysis.
 DEP will continue to monitor the loading on this line in future reliability studies.